 Stories of Us attracted international acclaim and the support of leading scholars in Australia, USA, Canada and the UK.
 With the support of some of America’s leading universities we established Stories of Us (USA), and the first series of American programs are now in general release and are already in use in 36 states.

 Readymade recently developed it’s Online Group Methodology to create staged, highly authentic filmed group meetings whose participants’ shared experience and opinions influence and educate a large, targeted sector of the community or workplace.
-Presented in modules, the film material forms the core of interactive online programs.
+Presented in modules, the film material forms the core of interactive wellbeing programs.
 A recent example is the Readymade initiative, Family Drug Support Online.